 The Audit Committee monitors the financial reporting process, the statutory audit of the legal and consolidated accounts, the independence of the external auditors, the effectiveness of the Group’s internal controls, the compliance programme, and the Group’s risks.
 The Audit Committee reviews the Group’s financial disclosures and submits a recommendation to the Board of Directors regarding the appointment of the Group’s external auditors.

 The Nomination and Compensation Committee is composed of four non-executive directors, two of them being an independent director.

 For more information, please see Nomination and Compensation Committee.

-The Nomination and Compensation Committee consults with the CEO and gives prior consent on the appointment and removal of executive directors and senior management, makes a proposal to the General Meeting of Shareholders on the appointment and removal of the non-executive directors, and establishes the Group’s compensation policy.
+The Nomination and Compensation Committee consults with the CEO and gives prior consent on the appointment and removal of executive directors, it gives prior consent on the remuneration of executives, makes a proposal to the General Meeting of Shareholders on the appointment and removal of the non-executive directors, and establishes the Group’s compensation policy.

 In accordance with the Luxembourg law on commercial companies, the company’s annual and consolidated accounts are certified by an external auditor appointed by the Annual General Meeting of the Shareholders.